sarah17moore/surfs_up/README.md

 # surfs_up
-A classwork example researching weather data using SQL
+A classwork example researching weather data using SQL with SQLite and SQLAlchemy

 ---